ArieHein/terraform-train/azure/TF1/readme.md

 ## Service Plan

-Every **Web App** must be connected to an **Service Plan**.
+Every **Web App** must be connected to a **Service Plan**.
 This configures the type of machine we want to run our App Service on in terms of resources, and based on that is the cost that will be attached to the resource.

-A Service Plan requires a unique **Name** within the Subscription, a related **Resource Group** where to reside and a **Location**.
+A Service Plan requires a unique **Name** within the subscription, a related **Resource Group** where to reside and a **Location**.
 It is a good practice to keep all resources in the same location as the Resource Group itself.

 The mandatory parameters that need to be set, are the **os_type** of the machine we want to use, in this case a Windows machine, and a **sku_name** that will configure the resource performance like CPU, Memory, Disk Space and more.
 The different skus can be found on Azure Documentation and Pricing.